 While checking accounts remain central to consumers’ lives, they’re now far more driven by mobile devices and digital functionality than actual checks, which even older consumers now use only infrequently.

 “Younger consumers are less wedded to the term of ‘checking account’ and think of it more as a ‘digital access account,’” says Mark Hamrick, Senior Economic Analyst at Bankrate.com.
 “Within five to ten years, I think we’ll be calling it something else.”

 More important than what checking accounts will be called is the challenge of how to create more value for consumers from these accounts.

-“Checking accounts as the foundation for writing checks has never been less relevant,” observes Jim Marous, CEO of the Digital Banking Report and Co-Publisher of The Financial Brand.
+“Checking accounts as the foundation for writing checks has never been less relevant,” says Jim Marous, CEO of the Digital Banking Report and co-publisher of The Financial Brand.
 “Yet, the need for a service that provides storage of funds and a portal for payments, with a savings/investment component, is still needed,” says Marous.
 “What we call it really doesn’t matter.”

 What does matter is that banks and credit unions connect these accounts with ancillary financial and non-financial services, Marous emphasizes.
 He notes consumers have driven the cost of most checking accounts down to zero because they don’t see a differentiated value between financial institution offerings.
 “The key now is for financial institutions to build value in these accounts,” he says.

 Consumers have historically used their checking accounts as the primary means to perform the majority of their financial activities, typically keeping just enough of a balance to cover expenses for a month or two.

 Yet the rise of new payment options and the greater ability to quickly move money around is leading the traditional check to the brink of obsolescence.
 The use of checks sharply declined from 42.6 billion check payments in 2000 to only 14.5 billion in 2018, with the average consumer writing just 3.3 checks per month, according to the Federal Reserve.